FIFTH AMENDED AND RESTATED BY-LAWS

 Six of the directors shall constitute a quorum for the transaction of business at all meetings convened according to these by-laws.

-The officers of the Foundation shall be a Chair of the Board, Chair-elect of the Board, Secretary and Treasurer and such other officers as may be determined and selected by the Board.
+The officers of the Foundation shall be a Chair of the Board, Chair-elect of the Board, Secretary and 2 Co-Treasurers and such other officers as may be determined and selected by the Board.
 The Chair of the Board in any given bar year shall be the Past-President of the Travis County Women Lawyers’ Association, and the Chair-elect shall be the President of the Travis County Women Lawyers’ Association.
 The Board, at the annual meeting in July, shall elect the rest of the officers for that bar year.
 If the Past-President or the President of the Association refuses or is ineligible to serve as Chair and Chair-elect, the Board shall elect from its members a Chair and/or Chair-elect for that bar year.
 Each officer shall be elected by a majority of the Board present in person at the meeting at which a quorum is in attendance.
 Voting at the election shall be by secret ballot.

 The officers of the Foundation shall be elected for terms of one year.
-The term of office of an officer shall be that period commencing with his of her date of election and ending with the date of the first annual meeting as defined in Section 6 of the Article III, held after the election of such officer.
+The term of office of an officer shall be that period commencing with his or her date of election and ending with the date of the first annual meeting as defined in Section 6 of the Article III, held after the election of such officer.

 The Chair and Chair-elect of the Foundation shall serve at the same time as they are Past-President and President of the Association unless an election from the Foundation Board is required, whereby, the office of the Chair of the Board shall be filled by a board member no earlier than during the first calendar year of his or her second term or during any calendar year of subsequent terms.
 The office of Chair-elect shall be filled by a board member no earlier than during the second calendar year of his or her term, he or she having been elected to the office no earlier than upon completion of the first calendar year of his or her term.
-The office of Treasurer shall be filled by a board member during any calendar year of his or her term.
+The offices of Co-Treasurer shall be filled by a board member during any calendar year of his or her term.
 The office of a Secretary shall be filled by a board member during any calendar year of his or her term.

 4.4 Attendance at Meetings